 Your organization MUST be in good standing with the IRS

-Ineligible Applicants Include:
+Ineligible Applicants and Projects Include:

 - Businesses/For-Profit Companies